THE CONSEQUENCES OF MORAL FAILURE

 to.
 What a terrible example I would be to many.

-- I have spent nearly 10 years now on this Daily
+- I have spent over thirty years in ministry and twelve years now on this Daily

 Encouragement ministry and along with Brooksyne we have the great joy